ibeltagy/ibeltagy.github.io/index.md

 ### Updates

+- [12/2023] Giving an invited talk at the [NewSumm, EMNLP 2023](https://newsumm.github.io/2023/) workshop.

+- [11/2023] Closing the seed round of funding for my startup, [Spiffy.ai](https://spiffy.ai).

-- [10/2023] Gave a talk at the [ELLIS LLM symposium](https://sites.google.com/view/ellisfms2023) about OLMo and open language models.
-[Slides](https://docs.google.com/presentation/d/1WLTudJGx-dOFfqVn-fYyh4HVjlPofWw7E5yJHpRMa6A/edit).
+- [10/2023] Gave a talk at the [ELLIS LLM symposium](https://sites.google.com/view/ellisfms2023) about OLMo and open language models. [[Slides](https://docs.google.com/presentation/d/1WLTudJGx-dOFfqVn-fYyh4HVjlPofWw7E5yJHpRMa6A/edit)].

 - [10/2023] Invited to serve as an Area Chair for EACL 2024.